-If you’re in the market for a new laptop, you’ve probably stumbled upon a few Chromebooks at your local stores.
-They look like any other laptop, just with a much lower price tag.
-That doesn’t mean less value, though.
-Chromebooks may be even better than their Windows or macOS counterparts, depending on your needs.
+Those in the market for a new laptop have probably stumbled upon a few Chromebooks at local stores.
+They look like any other laptop but have a much lower price tag.
+That doesn’t mean you get less value, though.
+Chromebooks may be better than their Windows or macOS counterparts, depending on your needs.

 Regardless, it’s important to do your research before buying a Chromebook — you might not want one at all if you’ve got particular needs.
 Choosing between a Chromebook and a more typical laptop can be hard, so let’s get into what makes them different.